 Issue 1, 2005.01.30.
 19 pages, 6200 words.
 PDF format, 159 kB

 Many digital cameras (including many Canon models) offer an optional form of output file in which the data does not directly represent a “finished” image but rather is a more-or-less verbatim transcript of the digitized output of the collection of individual sensor photodetectors.
 This is referred to as the “raw” output.
-Recent middle- and upper‑tier Canon dSLR cameras offer an alternative to this output file type, described as the “sRaw” (“small raw”) output, and in current cameras a variation of that as well, called “mRaw” (“medium raw”).
+Recent middle- and upper‑tier Canon dSLR cameras offer two alternatives to this output file type, described as the “sRaw” (“small raw”) and “mRaw” (“medium raw”) output files.

 In this article I first give extensive background on various underlying topics.
 I next discuss the principles of the sensor arrangement that leads to the use of the raw output concept.
-Then we briefly review the “regular” raw output, what we do with it, and the advantages of operating in that mode.
+Then I briefly review the “regular” raw output, what we do with it, and the advantages of operating in that mode.
 Next I describe the concept of the sRaw format, its important technical details, and why it is said to be beneficial.
-Finally, we introduce the mRaw format, and compare it with sRaw.
+Finally, I introduce the mRaw format, and compare it with sRaw.

 Issue 3, 2014.11.17.
 14 pages, 4275 words.
 PDF format, 88.53 kB